slim015/electronjs-everything/README.md

 - Open a terminal, and run: npm start
 - If there are any missing packages just do: npm install package-name --save
 - run npm start until you see "electron ."
 - Once you see that, you can see the app on your dock/launcher.
-Pin it and you d
+Pin it and you don't have to open the terminal to run it again